Skip to main content

 First, note that alpha, beta, and gamma are all integers.

-(You may wish to keep a precedence and associativity reference handy, until you have memorized the order of operations for boolean operators.)
+(You may wish to keep a precedence and associativity reference handy, until you have memorized the order of operations for boolean operators.
+In this example the relational operators are evaluated before the logical operators and the ! is evaluated before the &&.)

 NOT USED IN THIS EXAMPLE